Yin Tao

 Yin Tao (殷桃 (Yīn Táo), born 6 December 1979) is a Chinese actress.
-In 2017, she became one of the Chinese actresses to win the "Grand Slam", after winning the three biggest awards including the Feitian Awards, Golden Eagle Awards and the Magnolia Awards.
+In 2017, she became the third Chinese actress to win the "Grand Slam", after winning "Best Actress" at the three biggest Chinese-language television awards including the Feitian Award, the Golden Eagle Award and the Magnolia Award.

 Biography

 Early life

-Born and raised in Chongqing, where she attended Chongqing Art School in 1996.
+Born and raised in Chongqing, she attended Chongqing Art School in 1996.
+Her father was a literary soldier.
 Yin entered People's Liberation Army Arts College in 1999, majoring in drama, where she graduated in 2003.
-After graduation, Yin worked in Chinese People's Liberation Army Naval Song and Dance Troupe.
+After graduation, Yin worked in People's Liberation Army Naval Song and Dance Troupe.

 Acting career

 In 2002, Yin participated in her first stage play while still in college Wait for You in Paradise.
 Her performance was widely recognized, winning an array of trophies including the Golden Lion Award for Performance, the award for Excellent Performance at the 8th Cao Yu Drama Award, and the Best Leading Actress of the 5th Shanghai Magnolia Award.

 Yin's subsequent performances in TV series The Sky of History, and Catching the Wrong Bus brought her into the limelight.
 She also won the Outstanding Actress Award at the 23rd Golden Eagle Awards for her performance as A-mei in Catching the Wrong Bus.

 In 2007, Yin starred in the military romance drama Happiness As Flowers.
 She received a Flying Apsaras Award nomination for Best Actress.

 In 2008, Yin starred in The Woman's Lifetime, and was nominated for the Best Actress Award at the 14th Shanghai Television Festival.
 She also as the torch bearer in the 2008 Beijing Olympic Games.